mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 2) When the HTML runs in the browser, ask the user to provide a client side name.
 This name will be used to provide the client with a unique identifier as it connects to MQTT.
 If we do not change the name for each client, MQTT will assume that separate visits are all from the same client and will only respond to the last visitor.
 In other words, we would only be able to subscribe from one browser instance.
 We want to have several simultaneous visitors.
 How you design this input request is in your hands.
 You will need to work a bit with the HTML and Javascript.

+:checkered_flag:**Take a screenshot showing more than one browser receiving the same data from the broker.
+Name your screenshot Project2Part4.png.**
+:checkered_flag:**Create a text file with the HTML and Javascript  code that is inside your index.html file.
+Name this file Project2Part4.html.**

 ### Part 5.
 Subscribe to MQTT and visualize with Google Charts

 1) [Spend some time learning Google Charts.](https://developers.google.com/chart)

 2) Write a web application using Node.js that subscribes to the MQTT argonLightLevel topic.
 Use Google Charts to visualize the data with these three charts: gauge, line chart, and animated line chart.
 They should all appear on the browser at the same time and several browser should be able to visit at the same time.

+:checkered_flag:**Take a screenshot showing the visualization.
+Name your screenshot Project2Part5.png.**
+:checkered_flag:**Create a text file with the HTML and Javascript  code that is inside your index.html file.
+Name this file Project2Part5.html.**

 ### Optional notes on Using a remote (rather than local) MQTT broker